 The Mitzvah Project, which focuses on b'nai mitzvah-aged students and their families, will provide a structure for families to learn about tzedakah and establish a fund with a portion of b'nai mitzvah gift money to be drawn from annually for philanthropic giving.

-This program focuses on students in grades 3-8, with additional leadership roles designed for high schoolers.
-It will bring youth together in age-based, cross-communal cohorts to participate in service learning projects that connect Jewish values to hands-on work in the local community.
+This program focuses on students in grades 3-8.
+It brings youth together in age-based, cross-communal cohorts to participate in service learning projects that connect Jewish values to hands-on work in the local community.

 For more information about the program, contact David Heilbron, JFGI Director of Youth Philanthropy and Connection, at firstname.lastname@example.org.